In-case/DiscordMusic/README.md

 `staffRoles`: Array storing string role IDs that correspond to valid staff roles.

 `blocked`: Array storing string user IDs of users that may not interact with the bot.
-Not yet implemented.

 `voiceDefault`: String corresponding to the default voice channel ID, or `null` if disabled.